 - Pour into pot with remaining milk and bring to a gentle boil, whisking constantly.
 We are talking three minutes, max.

 - Pull off of heat and whisk in softened butter.

-- Let pastry cream cool to room temperature.
-You will need to stir occasionally, otherwise the pastry cream will form a skin.
+- Let the pastry cream cool to room temperature.
+You will need to stir occasionally, otherwise, the pastry cream will form a skin.
 If it forms a skin you can simply puree in a food processor.

 - 1 cup heavy cream